LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Evaluation

 \subsection{Ablation Study}

 We evaluate the effectiveness of the learned temperature and hyperparameters in the ablation study.
-The hyperparameters include the number of centroids, the length of sub-vector, and the number of replaced layers.
+The hyperparameters include the number of centroids, the length of sub-vector, and the number of replaced linear computation operators.

-\textbf{Learned Temperature} In Sec.~\ref{sec:temperature}, we use gradient descent to learn the temperature.
+\textbf{Learned temperature} In Sec.~\ref{sec:temperature}, we use gradient descent to learn the temperature.
 To evaluate the effectiveness of our method, we compare three temperature tuning strategies together: learned temperature, statically setting the temperature as $1$, and annealing temperature from $1$ to $0.1$.
 We compare the training curves in Fig.~\ref{fig:ablation}.
-The figure suggests that our proposed learned temperature reaches the highest accuracy ($89.94\%$) and outperforms the statically setting ($86.85\%$) and the annealing temperature ($89.01\%$).
+The figure suggests that our proposed learned temperature reaches the highest accuracy ($94.4\%$) and outperforms the statically setting ($89.85\%$) and the annealing temperature ($91.55\%$).
 In addition, the learned temperature has a faster convergence speed.

-\textbf{Impact of centroids number and sub-vector length} The centroids number and sub-vector length do affect not only the inference throughput but also the model accuracy.
+\textbf{Impact of centroid number and sub-vector length} The centroid number and sub-vector length do affect not only the inference throughput but also the model accuracy.
 We present the ablation study for the impact of these two hyperparameters.
-We follow the same experiment setting as Sec.~\ref{sec:exper_method} on ResNet20 and BERT.
+We follow the same experiment setting as Sec.~\ref{sec:exper_method} on ResNet18.

-Figs.~\ref{fig:resnet20_grid_search} and \ref{fig:bert_grid_search} collect accuracy and FLOPs for the variant of centroid numbers and sub-vector lengths in ResNet20 and BERT.
-For ResNet20, the sub-vector length significantly affects the model accuracy and worsens as the sub-vector length increases.
+Figs.~\ref{fig:resnet18_grid_search} collect accuracy and FLOPs for the variant of centroid numbers and sub-vector lengths in ResNet18.
+For this model, the sub-vector length significantly affects the model accuracy and worsens as the sub-vector length increases.
 Each codebook has to handle higher dimensions as the sub-vector length grows, which cannot be accurately classified and harms the model accuracy.

 The centroid number also affects accuracy and performance.
-As the centroid number increases, each codebook can classify sub-vector in more fine-grained granularity, and it improves the accuracy of ResNet20.
-To balance the model accuracy with performance, we prefer to set $K = 16$ and $V = 9$ to achieve better accuracy and fewer GFLOPs than ResNet20.
-However, the accuracy of \sysname on BERT model rises and then falls as the sub-vector length and centroid number increase.
-It indicates that the relationship between latency and accuracy is affected by hyperparameters, model structures and datasets.
-For BERT model, we set centroid numbers $K = 16$ and sub-vector length $V = 32$, which obtains the highest accuracy and lower costs.
+As the centroid number increases, each codebook can classify sub-vector in more fine-grained granularity, and it improves the accuracy of ResNet18.
+To balance the model accuracy with performance, we set $K = 16$ and $V = 9$ for better accuracy and fewer GFLOPs than the vanilla ResNet18.